-In the Gospel: Recovering the Power of Christianity study, J.D. explains the difference between religion and the gospel.
+In this clip from the Gospel: Recovering the Power of Christianity study, Pastor and Current President of the Southern Baptist Convention, J.D.
+Greear, explains the difference between religion and the gospel.

 The entire video is above, and the complete transcript is below.

 You see, religion and gospel both change you, but in two entirely different ways.
 Religion works on you externally because it is trying to get you to shape your behavior.
 The gospel works internally and it changes your behavior by changing your heart.